 Appropriating culture or practices that have no connection with the owner or organisation.

-A values based business is one that establishes a core set of values that represent who the company is, guides how it conducts its business, and acts as the check and balance on behaviour, decisions, hiring & firing, and training & development.
+A values-based business establishes a core set of values that represent who the company is, guides how it conducts its business, and acts as the check and balance on behaviour, decisions, hiring and firing, and training and development.

-Implemented correctly, it leads to a cohesive workforce that operates with transparency and trust, is proactive, has greater loyalty, and increased productivity.
+Implemented well, values-based business leads to a cohesive workforce that operates with transparency and trust, is proactive, has greater loyalty, and increased productivity.